 Google will pay your signing bonus in your first month of employment - unlike Amazon which is prorated.
 However, they do require you to repay a portion of your signing bonus if you leave before the 1-year mark.
-Below I've included the wording from a Google offer we negotiated recently (note: $30K is a high signing bonus for L3).
+Below is the wording from a Google offer Moonchaser recently negotiated (note: $30K is a high signing bonus for L3).

 "Sign-On Bonus: Google will pay you a one-time Sign-On Bonus of $30,000.00, less applicable deductions and tax withholding, within thirty (30) days following your start date at Google, subject to your continued Google employment on the payment date of the Sign-On Bonus (the "Sign-On Bonus Payment Date").
 Should your Google employment end on or before the 12 month anniversary of the Sign-On Bonus Payment Date, you agree to repay the Sign-On Bonus on a prorated basis."

-Google, like many big tech companies, vests equity evenly over 4 years.
-This means if you are granted $600K RSUs, you will receive the following:
+Recently, Google has changed their equity vesting schedule to the 33/33/22/12 structure.
+This means if you are granted $700K RSUs, you will receive the following: